 In most people who have psoriasis, there is no apparent reason why a flare-up develops at any given time.
 However, in some people, psoriasis is more likely to flare up in certain situations.
 These include the following:

 - Stress.
 It is difficult to measure stress and to prove the relationship between stress and psoriasis.
 However, it is thought that stress can contribute to a flare-up of psoriasis in some people.
 There is some evidence to suggest that the treatment of stress in some people with psoriasis may be of benefit.

 - Infections.
 Certain types of infections may cause a flare-up of psoriasis.
-In particular, a sore throat caused by a certain type of bacteria called Streptococcus spp. can cause a flare-up of guttate psoriasis or chronic plaque psoriasis.
+In particular, a sore throat caused by a certain type of germ (bacterium) called Streptococcus spp. can cause a flare-up of guttate psoriasis or chronic plaque psoriasis.

 - Medication.
 Some medicines may possibly trigger or worsen psoriasis in some cases.
 Medicines that have been suspected of doing this include: beta-blockers (propranolol, atenolol, etc), antimalarial medication, lithium, anti-inflammatory painkillers (ibuprofen, naproxen, diclofenac, etc), angiotensin-converting enzyme (ACE) inhibitor medicines, and some antibiotics.
 In some cases the psoriasis may not flare up until the medication has been taken for weeks or months.

 - Smoking.
 As mentioned, smoking may help to trigger psoriasis initially to develop in some cases.
 Toxins from cigarette smoke may also aggravate existing psoriasis.

 - Trauma.
 Injury to the skin, including excessive scratching, may trigger a patch of psoriasis to develop.
 The development of psoriatic plaques at a site of injury is known as Köbner's reaction.